Analog television: Components of a television system

 Image synchronization is achieved by transmitting negative-going pulses.
 (Note: In a composite video signal of 1-volt amplitude, these are approximately 0.3 V below the black level.)
 The horizontal sync signal is a single short pulse that indicates the start of every line.
 Two-timing intervals are defined – the front porch between the end of the displayed video and the start of the sync pulse, and the back porch after the sync pulse and before the displayed video.
 These and the sync pulse itself are called the horizontal blanking (or retrace) interval and represent the time that the electron beam in the CRT is returning to the start of the next display line.

 The vertical sync signal is a series of much longer pulses, indicating the start of a new field.
-The vertical sync pulses occupy the whole of line interval of a number of lines at the beginning and end of a scan; no picture information is transmitted during vertical retrace.
+The vertical sync pulses occupy the whole of the line interval of a number of lines at the beginning and end of a scan; no picture information is transmitted during vertical retrace.
 The pulse sequence is designed to allow horizontal sync to continue during vertical retrace.
 (Note: The pattern of vertical sync pulses also indicates whether each field represents even or odd lines in interlaced systems depending on whether a pulse begins at the start of a horizontal line, or midway through.)

 A sync separator circuit detects the sync voltage levels and extracts and conditions signals that the horizontal and vertical oscillators can use to keep in sync with the video.
 It also forms the AGC voltage.

 The horizontal and vertical oscillators form the raster on the CRT.
 They are driven by the sync separator.
 There are many ways to create these oscillators.
 The earliest is the thyratron oscillator.
 Although it is known to drift, it makes a perfect sawtooth wave.
 This sawtooth wave is so good that no linearity control is needed.
 This oscillator was designed for the electrostatic deflection CRTs but also found some use in electromagnetically deflected CRTs.
-The next oscillator developed was the blocking oscillator which uses a transformer to create a sawtooth wave.
-This was only used for a brief time period and never was very popular.
-Finally the multivibrator was probably the most successful.
+The next oscillator developed was the blocking oscillator, which uses a transformer to create a sawtooth wave.
+This was only used for a brief time period and was never very popular.
+Finally, the multivibrator was probably the most successful.
 It needed more adjustment than the other oscillators, but it is very simple and effective.
 This oscillator was so popular that it was used from the early 1950s until today.

 Two oscillator amplifiers are needed.
 The vertical amplifier directly drives the yoke.
 Since it operates at 50 or 60 Hz and drives an electromagnet, it is similar to an audio amplifier.
 Because of the rapid deflection required, the horizontal oscillator requires a high-power flyback transformer driven by a high-powered tube or transistor.
 Additional windings on this flyback transformer typically power other parts of the system.